 Nov 11–Mar 15.
 Funded by EPSRC.

-Exploring novel biometrics to support identity attribution across the physical / digital divide.
+Identifying and evaluating novel behavioural biometrics to support identity attribution across the physical / digital divide.

 Mar 10–Feb 11.
 Funded by EPSRC (Knowledge Transfer Award).